 In the early years, the Lykons had only one boom truck and a small electric forklift.
 But they soon purchased a rollback truck, a 1960 Mack B-61, and a few trailers.
 The business continued to expand and the Lykons continued to innovate, gaining a reputation for being able to do the difficult jobs.
 They were also early adopters of new technologies and equipment, such as being the first company in the mid-Atlantic region to use sliding axle type tilt trailers.

 The company’s reputation steadily grew.
 They were hired to work with bigger machines and make more difficult moves.
 By now, A&A had acquired a wide range of machinery.
-In 1992, A&A moved from Bristol to Tullytown, PA, which allowed them to add machinery storage and warehousing to their list of services. equipment.
+In 1992, A&A moved from Bristol to Tullytown, PA, which allowed them to add machinery storage and warehousing to their list of services.

 Then A&A outgrew the Tullytown location.
 In 2000, the company built a new 100,000 square foot facility on an eight-acre property in Morrisville, PA, formerly owned by U.S. Steel.
-This facility, designed and constructed by A&A, had 12 indoor loading docks, large grade-level doors, warehousing areas, crane bays to 35 ton capacity, separate truck/trailer and lift truck maintenance shops and a crating/skidding area.
+This facility, designed and constructed by A&A, has 12 indoor loading docks, large grade-level doors, warehousing areas, crane bays to 35 ton capacity, separate truck/trailer and lift truck maintenance shops and a crating/skidding area.
 A&A also obtained two additional leased facilities within half a mile of the Morrisville facility.